 It’s coming.
 Supply lists abound.
 Backpacks are ready.
 New shoes are bought.
 A brand-new school year is upon us.
 What effect does this have on the children in your home?
 Are they excited?
 Anxious?
 Filled with dread?

 When I speak on education, I often find myself in conversation with parents who are struggling with the fact that their children hate school.
 As they come to me with questions and concerns, there is a hopelessness about it all that plagues them.
 They feel stuck in a place where “hating school” is the norm.
 But is it?

-- Connect to your child’s teacher regularly.
-Having been an educator, I remember how quickly parents can be to send a note of complaint.
+Having been an educator, I remember how quickly parents can send a note of complaint.
 These notes are important but so are notes of encouragement.
 When your child comes home excited about something that happened, send a quick email to let the teacher know.
 Building your relationship with your child’s teacher can help your children to see that you are working together to build a successful year.

 Learning to love school is an important lesson for every child.
 As with all things in their young lives, we have the ability to impact how our children perceive the year ahead.
 We can help to build their enthusiasm for learning, their approach to class time and their attitude toward the year ahead.
 If we can help them to see the wonder of it all, they can find greater success and greater joy in school this year.

 Rev. Deb Koster